AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/GraphEditor.md

 This is where a node's properties such as its name and input values can be adjusted.
 When an input value is changed the material is automatically updated to reflect that change.
 The node info button displays the `doc` string for the selected node and its inputs if they exist.
 This `doc` string is currently read only.

+The show All Inputs checkbox displays all possible inputs for a node.
+With the box unchecked only inputs that have a connection or have had a value set will be shown.
+Only these inputs will be saved out when the graph is saved.

 ### Render View
 Above the `Node Property Editor`, the `Render View` displays the current material on the Arnold Shader Ball.
 If inside a subgraph it will display the material associated with that subgraph; otherwise it will display the output of the selected node.
 It automatically updates when any changes are made to the graph.

 To adjust the relative sizes of the Node Property Editor and Render View windows, drag the separator between these windows in the application.
+The render view window camera can be changed using the left or right mouse buttons to manipulate the shader ball.

 ### Keyboard Shortcuts